manfredspitze/python-templates/mastery-check.md

 >
 > Add a comment block to the top of your Python file (name, date, *title* as the project title)

-## Your Script
+## Your Tasks

-- Write a script that does the following:
+- Use a comment to label each task in your script

-  - Do X
+  - For example: # Task 1, # Task 2, etc.

-  - Do Y
+  - Pay attention to spelling, capitalization, and grammar!

 **Remember to add a comment block to the top of your script (name, date, project title)**